 More advanced phishing scams won’t just look the part, they’ll use personal information to make themselves seem even more valid.
 They might address you by name or use other information to trick you into thinking they are legitimate.

 Another clever form of trickery is to impersonate a CEO or other executive in the company and email employees asking for funds to be sent or for other confidential information to be shared.

 Are there any common tools these scammers use?

 The email might ask you to open an attachment such as an image, PDF, or word document.
 When you open the attachment, it may install malware or ransomware on your system.

 Another scam involves getting you to click a link to a fraudulent website which may then install malware or ransomware on your system or steal data such as usernames and passwords.

 Why would someone want to steal my data?

 Your data is worth a lot of money on the black market.
 Scammers will often sell data to the highest bidder on the dark web.
 Your data can be stolen and sold without you even knowing it.

-In the case of ransomware, your data can be used to blackmail you into paying the scammers in order to get your stolen files back from them.
-If a scammer has effectively stolen business critical data from you, if you don’t have a backup copy saved elsewhere, you could be in big trouble.
+In the case of ransomware, your data can be used to blackmail you into paying the scammers to get your stolen files back from them.
+If a scammer has effectively stolen business-critical data from you, if you don’t have a backup copy saved elsewhere, you could be in big trouble.
 Check out our resource on Office 365 Backups.